Youth Summer Sailing Camps

 2024 Summer Camp Sailing Programs & Registration

-The 2024 full-day programs probably will be like the 2023 programs, which ran Monday through Friday, from 9 AM to 4 PM.
-One-week and two-week sessions were available, with the second week having increased sailing curriculum depth.
-All sessions included an expanded on-the-water and on-land STEAM (Science, Technology, Engineering, the Arts and Mathematics) curriculum.
-Our younger sailors learned in our Opti sailboats, while our older sailors used our 420 sailboats.
+Our sailing camps are to available to children ages 8 to 18 years old.
+The 2024 programs will each run one week, Monday through Friday, from 9 AM to 4 PM.
+All sessions include sailing instructions on land, an expanded on-the-water sailing experience, and an on-land STEAM (Science, Technology, Engineering, the Arts and Mathematics) curriculum.
+Younger sailors will learn in our Opti sailboats, while older sailors will use our 420 or Sonar sailboats.

 Fun, Safe, and Accessible Sailing for Kids

 Our core has always been our youth sailing programs delivered in a summer camp format.
-Our program is available to children ages 8 to 18 years old, Monday through Friday from 9 AM to 4 PM.
 We welcome youths of all skill levels.

 Safety

 The Sail Salem youth summer camp is regulated by the Salem Board of Health, so we follow regulations commonly known as Christian’s Law, which is based on Massachusetts General Law chapter 111 section 127 ½ .
 Accordingly, all student sailors are swim tested on the first day of their program start date to ensure they are comfortable and safe in the water.
-Additionally, our students are required to wear US Coast Guard Approved Life Jackets (PFD) when on our boats.
-Students may bring their own certified PDF, or they can use a program provided life jacket.
-One lifeguard is required for every 25 students, but we are also staffed well above that.
+Additionally, our students are required to wear US Coast Guard Approved Life Jackets (also known as personal floation devices, or PFDs) when on our boats.
+Students may bring their own certified PFD, or they can use a program-provided life jacket.
+One lifeguard is required for every 25 students, but we are staffed well above that.

 Additionally, the Sail Salem instructors are required to pass different practical tests that include safely driving our motorboats, which is one of the most important things when teaching young kids on the water.
 Sail Salem has 17-foot motorboats that follow and stay close to our student sailors.
 If we determine that an instructor needs to be in a sailboat with a student, we will always allow it.
 The instructors fulfill other prerequisites as well, such as safe sporting certifications.